Master of Science in Data Analytics and Business Statistics | On Campus

 Who Should Enroll

-The MS in Data Analytics and Business Statistics degree is useful for anyone with a bachelor’s degree, with or without experience, wishing to prepare for the emerging global opportunities in data analytics and business statistics.
+The Master of Science in Data Analytics and Business Statistics degree is useful for anyone with a bachelor’s degree, with or without experience, wishing to prepare for the emerging global opportunities in data analytics and business statistics.

 - 7 start times throughout the year